NormalLuser/NormalL-Life/README.md

 This program runs at 95 cycles per cell and 2.3 generations a second.
 The speed does not change more than a few hundred cycles regardless of the number of changed pixels since every pixel is always checked.

 A simple optimization is to use self-modifying code for some pointers.

 It turns out that the pointers for the neighbor cell count are only used in one place.
 There is a little overhead to change the row update routine to update the memory location of the Absolute Indexed Y address in the code vrs updating a Zero-Page page location for the Indirect Indexed y.

 However the cycles saved by doing that means that for each pixel in the line we are saving cycles.

-Over 47,000 cycles are saved this way getting us to 2.5 generations a second at 87 cycles a pixel for the self modifying RAM based version.
+Over 47,000 cycles are saved this way getting us to 2.5 generations a second at 87 cycles a pixel for the self modifying RAM based version at the cost of 43 more program bytes.

 I have a few more things to speed it up planned and I also want to make it ‘wrap around’ so pixels going off one edge come in the opposite side.

 I wonder how fast I can get this?